Archive for March, 2011

 “It is possible to connect every man’s house, office or factory with a central station, so as to give him direct communication with his neighbors,” wrote Bell.

 March 1876 was a big month for Bell.
 His 29th birthday was March 3.
 He was issued the patent above on March 7.
-Just 3 days later on March 10, he made his now famous request of “Mr. Watson, come here!” over the telephone to his assistant.
+Just 3 days later on March 10, he made his now famous request of “Mr. Watson, come… [ Read all ]

 Last’s week winning caption goes to Marc, whose plowman did not expect to have quite such an active role in government.